Start from Act One

 I’ll try to assist the reader in the attempt to follow her thought patterns, but you will soon see that it is nearly impossible.
 But, why make you wait?
 Let’s get on wif it!

 … Oh, and you're not fighting with us.
-Like, you can say, "Well would
+Like, you can say, "Well wouldthis work, or would this work?"…

 …And I think part of it, Zach, that God is trying to work in this like a Joseph thing, that's why I asked you to listen to Joseph, those CD's on Joseph – a lot of teaching on humility; a lot of teaching on submission, and God put him through the wringer.
 He was a ruler, and he became a ruler, and he took a 17-year-old journey – and part of it was God was trying to take off all of the things of insubordination through this whole thing….